Data Protection Gap Analysis: Everything You Need to Know

 The Role of Gap Analysis in Data Protection

-When applied to data protection, gap analysis enables organizations to assess their current data security measures, identify vulnerabilities, and identify areas for improvement.
+When applied to data protection, gap analysis enables organisations to assess their current data security measures, identify vulnerabilities, and identify areas for improvement.
 By conducting a thorough analysis, businesses can bridge the gaps between their existing practices and industry standards, legal requirements, and customer expectations.

 Data protection is a multifaceted process that involves various aspects, including data governance, access controls, encryption, incident response, and employee awareness.
-Gap analysis can help organizations evaluate each of these areas and determine where improvements are needed.
+Gap analysis can help organisations evaluate each of these areas and determine where improvements are needed.

 Steps to Conduct a Data Protection Gap Analysis